 The large majority of motorcycle crashes in Saanich (92%) occurred on roads under the District's jurisdiction.
-The remainder were on corridors such as Highway 1, Highway 17 and McKenzie Avenue that are under MoTI's jurisdiction.

 Motorcycle Crash Locations

 Motorcycle crash locations generally reflect some of the highest volume vehicle corridors in Saanich, including Douglas Street, McKenzie Avenue, and some of the busier intersections along Shelbourne Street.
 Refer to Figure 18.